fzafir66/FlowiseOpenshiftChatbotDemo/README.md

 ![image](https://github.com/fzafir66/flowise/assets/159418607/2f085128-ee54-4d44-adb7-0caf851b5572)

-04. Build your container image for your frontend
+04. Build your container image for your frontend.

 05. Deploy your frontend on ARO and ensure that the container is exposed at port 8080.